software-gardening/almanack/CONTRIBUTING.md

 ### Development Tasks

-Common development tasks are defined using [Poe the Poet](https://poethepoet.natn.io/), which helps simplify repeated use of commands.
+We use [Poe the Poet](https://poethepoet.natn.io/) to define common development tasks, which simplifies repeated  commands.
-Poe the Poet is included as a Python Poetry dev group dependency and tasks may be used through the Poetry environment.
+We include Poe the Poet as a Python Poetry dev group dependency, which users access through the Poetry environment.
 Please see the [`pyproject.toml`](pyproject.toml) file's `[tool.poe.tasks]` table for a list of available tasks.

 For example: